yovisto/curriculum/README.md

 Current development is managed via GitHub: https://github.com/yovisto/curriculum Feel free to give feedback, contribute, or raise issues.

+This work has been developed in the context of the ITsJOINTLY project https://its.jointly.info/, funded by German Federal Ministry of Education and Research.

 The model is developed based on the structure of the framework curricula for the states of Berlin and Brandenburg in Germany (https://bildungsserver.berlin-brandenburg.de/rlp-online).
 It is intended to serve as a starting point for formally opening up the structures of other states' curricula and competency frameworks related to curricula.

 This ontology includes concepts that enable a high-level description of a curriculum.
 Thereby three main components are put in relation to each other: subjects, competencies, learning content.